Digital signing is very simple.

 All of the files to be signed together are added to the same “envelope” or container.

-After the files have been added, the “envelope content” with all of the documents pending signature is displayed on the signature screen of the DigiDoc4 client.
+After the files have been added, the “Container files” with all of the documents pending signature is displayed on the signature screen of the DigiDoc4 Client.

 Step 2: adding a role

 You are ready to sign the documents after they have all been added to the envelope.